 Now, there is a fourth option.
-Embedded payroll enables platforms to build a payroll business directly in their platform, in a fraction of the time.
-Businesses can offer payroll as one of their core products, while also being able to customize the offering out the gate, ensuring product-market fit.
+Embedded payroll enables platforms to build a payroll business directly in their platform, in a fraction of the time. vSaaS businesses get to offer payroll as one of their core products, while also being able to customize the offering out the gate, ensuring product-market fit.